fisharebest/webtrees/readme.txt

 the UTF-8 character set.
 Some text editors like Windows Notepad add a 3-byte Byte-Order-Mark (BOM) to files they save in UTF-8.
-PHP does not like the BOM and it should be removed before testing the files in PhpGedView.
-PhpGedView's Translator Tools section has a utility program for removing these BOMs.
+PHP does not like the BOM and it should be removed before testing the files in webtrees.  webtrees's Translator Tools section has a utility program for removing these BOMs.

 You should obtain a flag file from http://w3f.com/gifs/index.html and size